YvesW/BAPlus/README.md

 - Wave End Splits -> Custom text box to compare your desired splits (choose Custom as run category) --> Enter wave end times/splits as a string of times.
 Example: :30,:36,:42,:42,:45,:57,1:06,1:09,1:18,1:43

+If you want to update the wave end goals, use the Save custom time hotkey and attempt to save to the Custom run category

 Feel free to report issues or give suggestions by commenting on github or messaging me on discord: Furret#0083